acehb/ASLLGP/README.md

 `invandlogdet.m`: Function used to compute the inverse and the log determinant of a positive definite matrix.

-`lgwt.m`:	Please	download	this	file	from [](https://ww2.mathworks.cn/matlabcentral/fileexchange/4540-legendre-gauss-quadrature- weights-and-nodes), and place it in the same folder as the other scripts.
+`lgwt.m`:	Please	download	this	file	from https://ww2.mathworks.cn/matlabcentral/fileexchange/4540-legendre-gauss-quadrature- weights-and-nodes, and place it in the same folder as the other scripts.

 `lossBar.m`: Function for computing the loss function  $`L (∙)`$ used in Example 1.